Russian Navy: Black Sea Fleet

-The Black Sea Fleet also includes patrol and coastal protection vessels, amphibious ships, and support vessels.
+However, the fleet has continued operations though information on its precise order of battle is necessarily imprecise.

 Operational Command South - Tartus

-The Russian Navy maintains a base under the command of the Southern Military District in Syria at Tartus.
+The Russian Navy has maintained a base under the command of the Southern Military District in Syria at Tartus.
 The Mediterranean squadron was disestablished soon after the collapse of the Soviet Union, but a small naval logistics support facility remained there.
 In January 2017 Russia and Syria signed an agreement, to be valid for 49 years, to expand the Tartus facility with a view to improving the support at Tartus.

 On 4 February 2022, naval detachments from the Northern Fleet and Baltic Fleet arrived at Tartus.
 Large amphibious assault ships Pyotr Morgunov, Georgy Pobedonosets, Olenegorsky Gornyak, Korolyov, Minsk and Kaliningrad were under the direction of Russian Navy Commander-in-Chief Admiral Nikolay Yevmenov.
 In April 2022 there were around 20 Russian naval ships in the Mediterranean Sea.
 On 11 May it was reported that the flotilla had remained without change since early February.
 There were 13 ships and 5 support vessels of the four Russian fleets, including 9 attack missile ships.
 The formation of a "Mediterranean Squadron" of the Russian Navy in February 2022, using the Northern, Baltic, and Pacific Fleets' ships allowed the Russian Black Sea Fleet to return a large number of ships to the Black Sea some time prior to Russia’s attack on Ukraine.
 On 27 February three days after the commencement of the Russian invasion of Ukraine Turkey (who acts as guarantor of the Montreux Convention) decided to ban the passage through the straits of any warships whose homeport is not in the Black Sea.

+As of mid-2025, the loss of the Russian base at the port of Tartus in Syria, as a result of the Fall of the Assad regime in late 2024, has significantly impacted the ability of the Russian navy to maintain an effective presence in the Mediterranean region.
+As of mid-2025, Russia and Syria were reportedly engaged in negotiations about the future of Russian naval and air facilities in the country though it remained unclear how extensive Russia's military presence in Syria would be going forward.

 Caspian Flotilla

 The Caspian Flotilla, established on 4 November 1722, is based in Astrakhan and Makhachkala with its headquarters in Astrakhan.
-The Fleet consists of: